Freedom-Club-Sec/Coldwire-python/PROTOCOL.md

 Future versions may:
 - Add group chat support
-- Hydrid traditional encryption alongside Post-quantum encryption
+- Hydrid traditional encryption alongside Post-Quantum encryption
 - Improve support for offline messaging

-Our protocol is experimental.
-Coldwire is not meant to be the next Signal, or Matrix.
-Instead, we trade usability for security.
+And lastly, our protocol is experimental, Coldwire is not meant to be the next Signal, or Matrix.
+Instead, we aim to be the most secure messenger available, even if it costs us some usability trades for security.